Microsoft-community/Community-website/wiki/troubleshooting.md

 ::: tip Note
 If you do not wish to restart your computer, you can run the command `chkdsk` which will check your drive in read-only mode.
 :::
-For more information about CHKDISK, visit [Microsoft's documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/chkdsk).
+For more information about CHKDSK, visit [Microsoft's documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/chkdsk).

 ## IPCONFIG